Resources

 • Look for additional support from a partner, friend, or a support line.

-• Review the health benefits of quitting and non-health benefits of quitting.
+• Review the benefits of quitting.

 Powered by Giphy